parzi-val/judge/resources/documentation.md

 - Hate speech and discrimination
 - Malicious use and social engineering
 - Off-topic or irrelevant queries

-> _[Note for Confluence: This section can be summarized as "Motivation" or "Why this project matters"]_

 ---

 ## Core Concepts & Architecture